yy0106yy/Future_Engineer/README.md

 **Content：**

-We  made a header file and a cpp file.
+We  made a header file and a cpp file.We copy our old program and paste on header file and a cpp file,and then we revise a little.